 The first line item is your server maintenance.
 If you have a server, you will want to make sure that it is properly maintained, monitored, secured, and audited on a routine basis.
 This is especially critical with the security threats we face today.
 Assuming you’re running 2-3 virtual servers, you’re looking at about $500.

-For user support, this entails the support for each computer, anti-virus work, print capabilities, and general network support.
+User support entails the support for each computer, anti-virus work, print capabilities, and general network support.
 The average spend for this is about $49 per user, per month.
 Some firms will have an in-house IT team, others will outsource the help.
 The former is quite costly as you’re salarying these additional team members, but outsourcing your support can be tricky if you need immediate assistance.
 For web applications, keep in mind that if you can eliminate all of your servers, this cost will remain, and in some cases, this cost may increase as computer management becomes increasingly difficult with no server to help automate management.

 For storage, most firms with on-premise servers are using their file server which could be your S drive or your T drive (for example).
 Additional costs here come from when your file server runs out of space or there’s a server malfunction or breach.